 We have not had polio in Great Britain and Ireland for a long time now, yet many people aged 60 and over will remember fears about the use of swimming pools or swimming in the sea during hot summers and have vivid memories of victims in iron lungs.

 Polio knows no borders and carriers frequently move from one country to another.
 The virus can therefore reappear in previously polio free countries.
-In 2007 there were cases of polio in nine African countries, although polio is only endemic in one of them.

 If polio isn't eradicated, the world will continue to live under the threat of the disease.
 More than 10 million children could be paralysed in the next 40 years if the world fails to capitalise on its US$4 billion global investment in eradication.